blackhillsinfosec/Wifi-Forge/README.md

   <img src="https://github.com/her3ticAVI/MiniNet-Framework/blob/main/images/landpage.png" alt="Wi-Fi Forge Banner" width="700" height="700">
 </div>

+Note: WifiForge is an amalgamation of a bunch of tools that sometimes don't play nice.
+We've done our best to make setup as easy as possible, but you may still run into issues.
+Since we're always working to make this tool better, feel free to open an issue if you do run into any problems :) - it helps a lot!

 # Wi-Fi Forge
 Wi-Fi Forge provides a safe and legal environment for learning WiFi hacking.
 Based on the open source [Mininet-Wifi](https://github.com/intrig-unicamp/mininet-wifi/tree/master?tab=readme-ov-file), this project automatically sets up the networks and tools needed to run a variety of WiFi exploitation labs, removing the need for the overhead and hardware normally required to perform these attacks.